tian-chan/hugo-academic/content/authors/admin/_index.md

 bio: Scholar researching and teaching in the areas of operations and innovation management.
 interests:
-  - Product & service design
+  - Product and service design
-  - Generation & evaluation of novelty
+  - Generation and evaluation of novelty
-  - Teams & networks
+  - Teams
+  - Networks
-  - Unsupervised/self-supervised data analytics
+  - Unsupervised or self-supervised data analytics
 social:
   - icon: envelope
     icon_pack: fas